-Mark Harrison, CFA, is director of publications at CFA Institute, where he contributes to a suite of publications that includes the Financial Analysts Journal, CFA Digest, and Conference Proceedings Quarterly.
-He has more than 12 years of investment experience as a portfolio manager and securities analyst.
-As investment manager of the West Midlands Pension Fund, part of the UK local government pension fund, Harrison managed a portfolio of European equities and had oversight of external managers and hedge fund selection.
-He is also the author of The Empowered Investor and holds the ASIP designation.
-Harrison holds BA and MA degrees from the University of Oxford.

 Mark Harrison, CFA, is director of journal publications at CFA Institute, where he supports a suite of member publications, including the Financial Analysts Journal, In Practice summaries, and CFA Digest.
 He has more than 12 years of investment experience as a portfolio manager and securities analyst.
 Harrison is a graduate of the University of Oxford.